Landing page examples

 For a little contrast ... what about long landing pages?
 With just a few tricks, you can make even the longest landing page feel short.
 Webprofits' landing page below shows us how.

 They also make it easy for you to figure out what Webprofits actually does.
 The rest of the page offers detailed information about what you'll get when you give over your information.
-Plus, it includes strategic CTAs throughout to take you back to the top to fill out the form, like "Get a Free Analysis Now."
+Plus, it includes strategic CTAs throughout to take you back to the top to fill out the form, like "Let's Talk."

 10) Inbound Emotion

-Even though this HubSpot Partner site is in Spanish, you can still appreciate its conversion capabilities.
+Even if you don't speak Spanish, you can still appreciate the conversion capabilities of this HubSpot partner site.
 My two favorite features of the page?
-As with Basecamp, the form stays in a fixed, prominent position as you scroll through the site.
+The form stays in a fixed, prominent position as you scroll through the site.
 I also love the hands that serve as directional cues toward filling out the form and sharing the page with others.

 Sometimes, you've just got to stop and admire a landing page for being beautiful.
 Using high-resolution photography and lots of white space, H.BLOOM's landing page is a pleasure to look at.